DoG-Instruct: Towards Premium Instruction-Tuning Data via Text-Grounded Instruction Wrapping: Collection of DoG-Instruct Data

+\textbf{Diversity-view Examples.} Intuitively, it is difficult to generate diverse instructions using just a few dozen manual seeds.
+Therefore, we start from the publicly released instructions, such as \textsc{Alpaca}, and then inversely fuse their provided instructions and responses to create pseudo-documents.
+Specifically, for each instruction-response pair $(\mathcal{X}, \mathcal{Y})$ sampled in \textsc{Alpaca}, we write the prompt to employ GPT-4 to integrate $\mathcal{X}$ and $\mathcal{Y}$ into a new document $\tilde{\mathcal{D}}$.
+We enable $\tilde{\mathcal{D}}$ to encompass all the content from $\mathcal{X}$ and $\mathcal{Y}$, but we intentionally blur their boundaries.
+This allows for the addition of new content as needed, while ensuring a smooth and coherent flow of information.
+These pseudo-documents $\tilde{\mathcal{D}}$ and their corresponding $(\mathcal{X}, \mathcal{Y})$ constitute the remaining training examples, denoted by $\Omega_d$.
+Appendix~\ref{app:full_prompt_2} gives the detail prompt.

-We perform \textit{supervised fine-tuning} (SFT) on $\mathcal{M}_g$ using the (text, task) pairs $\{(\mathcal{D}^+, \mathcal{T}^+)\}$ from the raw training data.
-To adapt Llama 2 to our defined SFT process, we add a meta-instruction $\mathcal{P}_g$ to each $(\mathcal{D}^+, \mathcal{T}^+)$, to describe the mapping from $\mathcal{D}^+$ to $\mathcal{T}^+$.
-In our experiments, the $\mathcal{P}_g$ is identical for all the training examples, $\mathcal{P}_g = $ ``\texttt{ Convert the given text into a task.
-Input is a text and Response contains three fields: \#instruction\#, \#input\# and \#output\#.}".
-In this way, the training loss is calculated by a log-likelihood,
+\textbf{Wrapper Training.} we select \textsc{Llama2}~\citep{DBLP:journals/corr/abs-2307-09288}, an advanced LLM publicly available as our instruction wrapper $\mathcal{M}$ and perform \textit{supervised fine-tuning} (SFT) on $\mathcal{M}$ using the constructed meta-training set $\Omega = \Omega_a \cup \Omega_d$.
+For each document $D$ and its instruction-response pair $\mathcal{P} = (\mathcal{X}, \mathcal{Y})$ of $\Omega$, we add a unified instruction $\mathcal{U} = $ "\texttt{ Convert the given text into a task.
+Input is a text and Response contains two fields: \#instruction\# and \#output\#.}".
+Then, the training loss is calculated by a log-likelihood,